zowe/docs-site/docs/user-guide/ze-install-uninstall-ze.md

 :::

 :::warning Important
 The uninstall process does not delete the profiles and credentials that you created when using the product from your computer.
-To delete the profiles from your computer, delete them before you uninstall Zowe Explorer. **Copied this admonition from the Zowe CLI uninstall doc.
-Can we use this for ZE too?**
+To delete the profiles from your computer, delete them before you uninstall Zowe Explorer.
 :::

 ## Uninstalling the Zowe Explorer VS Code extension